PLEASE NOTE: Job profile content may reflect pre-COVID-19 conditions.

 Probation officers may do some or all of the following:

-• prepare reports for court cases
+• prepare pre-sentence reports for courts

 • make recommendations about appropriate programmes and treatment